diasutsman/cloud-gallery/README.md

 ## Overview

-Cloud Gallery is an open-source Flutter project that makes managing your photos and videos effortless.
+Lock & Key is an open-source Flutter project that makes managing your photos and videos effortless.
 Keep all your media in one place, whether it’s stored locally or in the cloud with Google Drive or Dropbox.
 Automatically back up your local media to the cloud, and seamlessly upload, download, or organize your files anywhere.